rustwasm/rfcs/text/003-expressing-npm-deps.md

 Create a file called `package.json` in the root of your Rust library.
 Fill out dependencies as per specification: https://docs.npmjs.com/files/package.json#dependencies.
 You can use `npm install` to add dependencies: Although npm will warn that your `package.json` is missing metadata, it will add the dependency entry.

-Note: All meta-data in this file will be ignored during `wasm-pack build` in favor of metadata in the `Cargo.toml`.
-The potential duplication of metadata is a downside to this solution.
+Note: All meta-data in this file override any duplicate fields that may be expressed in the `Cargo.toml` during the  `wasm-pack build` step.
+This allows the library author the flexibility to change the value of fields that may be present in the metadata in the `Cargo.toml`.
+For example, this would allow the user to provide a different name for the npm package (since the naming rules are slightly different).
+The confusion that may arise from the interaction of the potential duplication of metadata is a downside to this solution.

 Note: semver expression in `package.json` are based on npm rules.
 This is counter to the implicit `^` in a `Cargo.toml`.
 This confusion is also a downside to this solution, but is difficult to avoid in any potential solution to this problem.